 Anthony Bourdain, in a review for The New York Times Book Review of Soul of a Chef, wrote, “Ruhlman sets out to perform a task even restaurant insiders would find difficult: to delve so deeply into the hearts and minds of a few select chefs that he may discover the essence of haute cuisine.

-His most recent non-fiction book was Grocery: The Buying and Selling of Food In America.
+My most recent non-fiction book was Grocery: The Buying and Selling of Food In America.
 “Welcome to another side of Michael Ruhlman,” wrote author David Kamp, “not the cookbook author or the chronicler of great chefs, but the smart, conversational guy pushing his shopping cart alongside yours in the supermarket.

 “Informative and inspiring,” wrote Booklist in a starred review.

-Ruhlman and the book were featured in Forbes, The Atlantic, with Ari Shapiro on NPR, and were profiled on on the front page of The New York Times’s food pages.
+I and the book were featured in Forbes, The Atlantic, with Ari Shapiro on NPR, and were profiled on on the front page of The New York Times’s food pages.

 My book on charcuterie has sold nearly a quarter million copies in hardcover and is considered the bible of the subject of the craft.
 My most recent food cookbook, From Scratch: 10 Meals, 175 Recipes, was called “the new must have cookbook” in the Daily Beast.

 I live with my wife, the writer Ann Hood, in New York City and Providence, RI.